newatoms/guides/turn-a-pitch-into-a-publishable-blog-post/readme.md

 # How to turn a pitch into a blog post

-In this guide, we explain how to divide the process from idea to end result into small, workable steps that are all individually- publishable blog posts or have an added value to an existing blog post.
+In this guide, we explain how to divide the process from idea to end result into small, workable steps that are all individually-publishable blog posts or have added value to an existing blog post.

 ## New Atoms